amergin/epimetal/docs/project/docs/userguide.md

 ## Technical requirements

 ### Device
-Plotter is intended to be used on a desktop device rather than a tablet or a smartphone.
+Epidemia is intended to be used on a desktop device rather than a tablet or a smartphone.

 ### Browser